 Solution: Look At Your Site With A Fresh Set Of Eyes

 First things first, if you can’t objectively look at your site like you were visiting it for the first time then grab some outside help to do it for you.

-Use headings, subheadings and lists as they were meant to be used.
-Make your site easy to scan and understand and most importantly, make sure everything is clear and uncluttered.
+Use headings, subheadings, and lists as they were meant to be used.
+Make your site easy to scan and understand and most importantly, make sure everything is clean and uncluttered.